All Products

 ,CASE WHEN reg_nation_id='cn' THEN 'China'

-ELSE 'Areas outside China'
+ELSE 'Outside China'

 END AS reg_nation_name

-,reg_prov_id -- The province ID entered during registration
+,reg_prov_id -- Province ID entered at registration

-,reg_city_id -- The city ID entered during registration
+,reg_city_id -- City ID entered at registration

-,user_regip -- The IP address entered during registration
+,user_regip -- Registration IP

 ,CASE WHEN id_card_type=0 THEN 'Unknown'

-WHEN id_card_type=1 THEN 'ID card number'
+WHEN id_card_type=1 THEN 'ID Card'

-WHEN id_card_type=2 THEN 'Business license number'
+WHEN id_card_type=2 THEN 'Business License Number'

-ELSE 'Exception'
+ELSE 'Abnormal'

 END AS id_card_type_name

-,user_regdate -- The registration time
+,user_regdate -- Registration time

-,user_active_type -- The user activation method
+,user_active_type -- User activation method

 ,CASE WHEN user_active_type='email' THEN 'Email'

-WHEN user_active_type='mobile_phone' THEN 'Mobile phone'
+WHEN user_active_type='mobile_phone' THEN 'Mobile Phone'

-ELSE 'Exception'
+ELSE 'Abnormal'

-END AS user_active_name -- The user activation method
+END AS user_active_name -- User activation method

-,user_active_time -- The activation time
+,user_active_time -- Activation time

-,CASE WHEN vip_level>0 AND vip_level<=3 THEN 'Beginner'
+,CASE WHEN vip_level>0 AND vip_level<=3 THEN 'Junior'

 WHEN vip_level>3 AND vip_level<=6 THEN 'Intermediate'

-WHEN vip_level>6 AND vip_level<=10 THEN 'Advanced'
+WHEN vip_level>6 AND vip_level<=10 THEN 'Senior'

-WHEN vip_level>10 THEN 'Expert'
+WHEN vip_level>10 THEN 'Premium'

-ELSE 'Exception'
+ELSE 'Abnormal'

 END AS vip_level_name